-Now I am in no way a fitness guru, expert, qualified health care person, but these are just some of the ways that I like to get myself ready and motivated for the workouts that I am doing which help me to get through them and stay cool with less risk of injury to myself, I think it’s all about setting or at least knowing your limits and not pushing yourself past them too much to avoid anything going wrong.
+Now I am in no way a fitness guru, expert, qualified health care person, but these are just some of the ways that I like to get myself ready and motivated while preparing for a workout.
+This allows me to get through them and stay cool with less risk of injury to myself.
+I think it’s all about setting or at least knowing your limits and not pushing yourself past them too much to avoid anything going wrong.

 Preparing for a workout

 So there are a number of things I do to get ready, most of them are actually pretty obvious but really, they are essential as they kinda keep you comfortable, hydrated and in the zone ready for what you have planned, firstly, my biggest prep is clothing, you’ve just got to be comfortable when working out, personally for me its just leggings and a loose t-shirt, not massively loose but I don’t like tight upper clothing, its makes me feel restricted… plus if its got some air around it, it will help you to keep cool as well, the two things I do at the minute are either the HIIT workout or running with the dog, which is a challenge in itself, but I have an awesome pair of fabric Adidas trainers that I bought from a shop last year for about £20 that do just the job, I love how breathable they are and they have done pretty well to last this long, I may need a new pair soon though!

 Secondly, I work out what I will be doing and when to take water breaks, I’ll fill up a huge sports style bottle of cold water ready for the session and make sure I drink little and often during the workout to keep myself hydrated, it also helps when you feel you may be pushing yourself too much as you can slow down to a more comfortable pace, give yourself a little rest and top up those all important water levels.